 Their policies and practices should make clear that the effective management and control of risk are prime objectives of their treasury management activities and that responsibility for these lies clearly within their organisations.
-Their appetite for risk should form part of their annual strategy and should ensure that priority is given to security and liquidity when investing funds.
+Their appetite for risk should form part of their annual strategy, including any use of financial instrument for the prudent management of those risks, and should ensure that priority is given to security and portfolio liquidity when investing treasury management funds.